Accenture/reactive-interaction-gateway/docs/rig-ops-guide.md

 `KAFKA_SERIALIZER` | Serializer for Kafka events, currently supports Avro.
 By default uses JSON serialization. | nil `KAFKA_SOURCE_TOPICS` | List of Kafka topics RIG will consume, delimited by comma. | ["rig"] `KAFKATOFILTER_KAFKA_GROUP_ID` | Kafka group ID used for forwarding events according to subscriptions over SSE and WS connections.
 Make sure to use the same value on all RIG instances that belong to the same cluster.
 The default should be fine. | "rig-kafka-to-filter"
-`KAFKATOHTTP_KAFKA_GROUP_ID` | Kafka group ID used for forwarding _all_ events over a HTTP connection.
-Make sure to use the same value on all RIG instances that belong to the same cluster.
-The default should be fine. | "rig-kafka-to-http"
 `KAFKA_SASL` | If set, SASL is used to authenticate RIG against the Kafka brokers.
 Use the following format for SASL/Plain authentication: "plain:myusername:mypassword".
 Note that setting `KAFKA_SASL` does *not* enable SSL (see `KAFKA_SSL_ENABLED` and related settings). | nil
 `KAFKA_SSL_ENABLED` | Enables encrypted communication to Kafka brokers. | false `KAFKA_SSL_CA_CERTFILE` | Path to the CA certificate (PEM format) that was used to sign the server and client certificates.
 Similar to `PROXY_CONFIG_FILE` the path is relative to the OTP app's `priv` directory. | "ca.crt.pem"